everhartlab/SscPhenoProj/README.md

 the analysis.
 Please note, however, that this integration is in Beta and may change in the future.
 Be aware that it may take some time to build the image before you can inspect the data and analyses.

-> Note: as of 2017-02-26, there was an issue with binder not adding the correct
-> path to the R library.
-There is a workaround by typing
-> `.libPaths("/srv/rlibs")` in the RStudio console once it loads.

 # Data